 - If you are talking to a group, still only focus on a single person in the camera as this will make everyone in the meeting feel like you are connecting just with them.

-How to make eye contact on video is just one of the critical virtual communication skills you’ll learn in my book, Look Me In The Eye Using Video to Build Relationships with Customers, Partners and Teams.
+How to make eye contact on video is just one of the skills you’ll learn in my book, Look Me In The Eye Using Video to Build Relationships with Customers, Partners and Teams.
 If you’re looking for more tips on how to engage customers and drive more sales on video, pick up your copy today on Amazon!

 Want more help with Virtual Selling or Presenting?